 2. Paddlers must demonstrate how to properly dress for winter kayaking.

 3. Paddlers must demonstrate that they understand the risks associated with winter kayaking and how to prevent hypothermia.

 You are welcome to store your dry suit at the boatyard if you are OK with others using it.
 Please only store these in container 2.

-If you do store & share your personal dry suit, etc – NBBC assumes no responsibility for damage, loss or repair.
+If you do store and share your personal dry suit or other gear, NBBC assumes no responsibility for damage, loss or repair.

 WHO ARE THE KAYAK STEERING COMMITTEE MEMBERS AND HOW CAN I CONTACT THEM?